angular-gantt/angular-gantt/docs/configuration/attributes.md

     The width of each column in `px`.
 This allows you add logic like `column-width="viewScale == 'day' ?
 50 : 20"` to have wider columns for days than for other column scales.

-    If `undefined`, gantt will adjust columns width to fill available space.
+    If `undefined`, gantt will always fit available width.

+- ### expand-to-fit, shrink-to-fit

+    Ensure that gantt is expanded/shrinked to fit the available width, even if `column-width` value is defined.

 - ### column-magnet